 Learn more about how Partridge & Associates can help with New Business Formations

 Registering for taxes is one of the first things you need to do when starting a small business in Arizona.
 While most business will only be required to pay certain taxes, like withholding income tax, there are other specific taxes that will apply to specific services.
 For example, a bingo operator that works in the state of Arizona would be required to pay bingo tax, tobacco companies working in the state would need to pay tobacco luxury tax and liquor distributors would be required to pay a liquor luxury tax, etc.

-In either case, most business will need a Tax ID number, also known as a EIN number.
-Without a Tax ID number you will not be able to hire employees or even open a bank account for your business.
+In either case, most business will need a Tax ID number, also known as an EIN number.
+Without a Tax ID number, you will not be able to hire employees or even open a bank account for your business.

 Other Taxes May Be Required

 If you are planning on selling a physical product, you will need to register for the Arizona Transaction Privilege Tax.
 The ATPT is similar to sales tax.
 Furthermore, if you plan on hiring employees in the state of Arizona you will also need to register for Arizona Employee Withholding Tax and Arizona Unemployment Tax.

 Learn more about Arizona State Tax & Licensing Requirements